salimk/Rcrawler/README.md

 Scrape data from pages using webdriver (for javascript rendered pages)|run_browser, ContentScraper | browser Scrape data from password protected pages using webdriver | run_browser, LoginSession, ContentScraper | browser
 ------------ | -------------| -------------
+Crawl and dowload all HTML pages of a specific website | Rcrawler | Crawl and dowload all HTML pages of a specific website using a proxy | Rcrawler | use_proxy Crawl and dowload all HTML pages of URLs founded on the start page (crawl only the first level) | Rcrawler | MaxDepth=1 Crawl the whole website but download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter Crawl and download only pages whose URLs matches a specific regex pattern | Rcrawler | dataUrlfilter, crawlUrlfilter Crawl and download webpages whose URLs retreived from a particular section of web page (crawl a menu section, a pagination section, a specific URL list section) | Rcrawler | crawlZoneCSSPat, crawlZoneXPath

 ## Summary

 1. [RCrawler main features](https://github.com/salimk/Rcrawler#rcrawler-main-features)